Here’s a list of free things that you can do with your kids to get you out of the house and having fun.

 The Police Interpretive Centre opened at Westwinds Drive in the NE in the fall of 2015 and is open to the public on Fridays and Saturdays with no admission charge.
 Some exhibits do have strong content – if that is a concern for your family you are asked to check with the front desk.

-8. Devonian Gardens – Gardens are closed but they playground is open
+8. Devonian Gardens – partially closed but they playground is open

 Located in the Core Shopping Centre along the C-train line, the Devonian Gardens is a little oasis of green even in the Winter.
 In addition to the gardens, there is a playground (best for kids 5 and up) and koi fish.